ONS-OpenData/ONS-API-Data-Scrape/README.md

 ## How do I (a non developer) use the JSON file?
-Download WDA_Scrape.json to your PC (or use the script to  just scrape your own) View the content with an online JSON viewer.
+Download WDA_Scrape.json to your PC (or use the script to  just scrape your own) then view the content with an online JSON viewer.
 I'd recommend http://jsoneditoronline.org/.
 You just use the "Open" button at the top of the page.
 Also, you can shrink down the (pointless in this case) left pane to view the part we want as full screen.

 It should then look something like this: